MohamedBahaa2/FIPF/README.md

 ## To Do:
- - Add the option for multi-dimensional functions (3,4,5,...)
+ - Making the dimension parameter dynamic, not limited to 2 and 3.
- - Add support for non polynomial functions
+ - Add support for non-polynomial functions

-#### By: Mohamed Bahaa Elshal
+#### By Mohamed Bahaa Elshal